SeabertYuan/better-workday-calendar/README.md

 ## Usage

 This extension is available on [Google Chrome](https://chromewebstore.google.com/detail/better-workday-calendar/ebgddfhinidlemocaclojkiadpknpoia) and [Firefox](https://addons.mozilla.org/en-CA/firefox/addon/better-workday-calendar/) in their respective add-on stores.
-After installation, the extension will display term buttons when the calendar view popup appears allowing users to filter their courses by terms!
+After installation, the extension will display additional buttons whenever the user presses the "Calendar View" button on the "view my courses" page.
+When the calendar view popup appears users will be able to filter their courses by terms and export their calendar!

 ## What's next?